Law Week is 14-20 May 2018

 Many of you have used local solicitors to speak at your events in past years.
 If the event was successful, it's a good idea to build this relationship by contacting them again.

 Your local Legal Aid or Fair Trading NSW office are also great places to contact.
 Many libraries have worked successfully with these organisations, with staff able to talk on a range of issues of interest to the community.
-For example, during Law Week 2015 and 2016 Tamworth Library had a temporary stand at the Library's entrance, open for two hours each day.
+For example, during past Law Weeks Tamworth Library had a temporary stand at the Library's entrance, open for two hours each day.
 The Library's Tool Kit was displayed, and representatives from Fair Trading, Centacare and Tamworth Legal Aid answered questions from the community.

 It's important to brief your speaker before the event.
 Let them know that the Find Legal Answers service is available at the State Library, in public libraries, and online.